vidarh/writing-a-compiler-in-ruby/README.md

 **NOTE** This is still wildly incomplete.

-## Status as of August 23rd 2019
+## Status as of September 9th 2019

 (see commit history for README.md for past updates; I will consolidate this regularly to be current state only)

-New Sep 1, 2019:
+New Sep 9, 2019:

- * The "hello world" compiled with the bootstrapped/compiled compiler now *runs*
+ * The "hello world" compiled with the bootstrapped/compiled compiler now *runs* and the compiled source is identical if care is taken about filesystem paths.
- * Most, *but not all*, of the fixes from my local tree is now on Github.
+ * All the fixes from my local tree is now on Github *except* for the garbage collection integration, so next up: Garbage collection article.
+Finally in progress.
-   What's holding me up is trying to reduce the workarounds to the minimum necessary set.

 This is *all new* as of April, as I finally started playing with it again: